-HELEN.
+Helen.
 Pray, mamma, what is isinglass?
-You say, it is used in making wafers.
+You say it is used in making wafers.

-MOTHER.
+Mother.
 It is, my dear, and for many other purposes.

-LOUISA.
-Yes, for jelly and blancmange.
+Louisa.
+Oh! yes, for jelly and blancmange.

-MOTHER.
-Isinglass is a substance obtained from the sounds of fish.
+Mother.
+Isinglass is a substance composed from the sounds of fish.
 The coarser kinds are made from the intestines of fish.
-The preparation is simple : - After cleansing the sounds from the sea-water, they are put for a few minutes into lime-water, that all the oily parts may be absorbed; they are then again washed, cleaned, and rolled into round forms of the thickness of the finger; dried in this state, and, being pulled off in little strips, the isinglass appears in the shape in which we buy it.
+The preparation is simple, after cleansing the sounds from the sea-water, it is put for a few minutes into lime-water, that all the oily parts may be absorbed, it is then again washed, cleaned, and rolled into round forms, of the thickness of the finger, dried in this state, and, being pulled off in little strips, appears in the shape in which we buy it.

-LOUISA.
-What a nasty thing !
-The intestines of fish !
-I shall never like jelly again !
+Louisa.
+What a nasty thing, the intestines of fish!
+I shall never like jelly again.

-MOTHER.
-Make no rash resolves. - Many things besides isinglass are drawn from equally unpleasant substances.
-What think you of the spermaceti, which you licked up so eagerly, last winter, to ease your cough?
+Mother.
+Make no rash resolves.
+There are many things besides isinglass, that are drawn from equally unpleasing substances.
+What think you of the spermaceti which you licked up so eagerly last winter, to ease your cough.

-LOUISA.
-Mixed with sugar-candy, it was very good.
-Besides, nothing could be whiter and cleaner.
+Louisa.
+Mixed with sugar-candy, it was very good-besides nothing could be whiter and cleaner.

-HELEN.
-And yet, I fancy, you would turn up your mose at the thought of eating the brains of a whale.

-LOUISA.
-To be sure I should.-Why do you laugh, Helen?
+Helen.
+And yet, I fancy, you would turn up your nose, at the thoughts of eating the brains of a whale.
+Louisa.
+To be sure I should-why do you laugh, Helen?

-HELEN.
-Because I have read that sper-

-SPERMACETI.

-maceti is produced from the brains of a particular kind of whale.
+Helen.
+Because I have read that spermaceti is produced from the brains of a particular kind of whale.

-MOTHER.
-You are right, Helen; and it has been lately proved, by experiment, that human flesh, by being long exposed to a running stream, is found to change into a substance very similar to spermaceti.
+Mother.
+You are right, Helen, and it has been lately proved, by experiment, that human flesh, by being long exposed to a running stream, is found to change into a substance very similar to spermaceti.

-LOUISA.
-Oh! mamma-how shocking!
+Louisa.
+Oh! mamma-how shocking! who could eat such spermaceti?

-MOTHER.
-Spermaceti has other uses, besides such as are medicinal.
+Mother.
+Spermaceti has other uses, besides medicinal ones.

-HELEN.
+Helen.
 What other uses?

-MOTHER.
+Mother.
 It is made into candles, which bear its name, and are considered as a medium between wax and tallow candles.

-LOUISA.
-By-the-by, when I come to think of it, what a dirty thing honey is : first swallowed by bees, and then by us !
+Louisa.
+By the bye, when I come to think of it, what a dirty thing honey is; first swallowed by bees, and then by us.